Umbria – The Green Heartland of Italy

 South Ridge of Monte Vettore

 Umbria is bordered by Tuscany to the west, the Marche to the east and Lazio to the south.
-Mostly hilly or mountainous, its topography is dominated by the Apennines, with the highest point in the region at Monte Vettore on the border of the Marche, at 2,476 m (8,123.36 ft), and the Tiber valley basin, with the lowest point at Attigliano, 96 m (314.96 ft).
+Mostly hilly or mountainous, its topography is dominated by the Apennines, with the highest point in the region at Monte Vettore on the border of the Marche.
+In literature one sometimes sees Umbria called "il cuor verde d'Italia" (the green heart of Italy).
+The phrase is taken from a poem by Giosuè Carducci.

-The Tiber forms the approximate border with Lazio, although its source is just over the Tuscan border.
+The Tiber river forms the approximate border with Lazio, although its source is just over the Tuscan border.
 The Tiber’s three principal tributaries flow southward through Umbria.
-The Chiascio basin is relatively uninhabited as far as Bastia Umbra.
-About 10 km further it joins the Tiber at Torgiano.
-The Topino, cleaving the Apennines with passes that the Via Flaminia and successor roads follow, makes a sharp turn at Foligno to flow NW for a few kilometres before joining the Chiascio below Bettona.
+The Chiascio joins the Tiber at Torgiano.
+The Topino, cleaving the Apennines makes a sharp turn at Foligno to flow NW before joining the Chiascio below Bettona.
 The third river is the Nera, flowing into the Tiber further south, at Terni; its valley is called the Valnerina.
-The upper Nera cuts ravines in the mountains; the lower in the Chiascio-Topino basin is in a fairly large floodplain.

 Poppies growing on an Umbrian hillside south of San Venanzo